How do you fix squeaky door hinges?

 How do you prevent door hinges from squeaking?

-Lubricate hinges once every 6 to 12 months with silicone spray or white lithium grease, as recommended by Monroe Engineering.
+You prevent door hinges from squeaking by lubricating them once every 6 to 12 months with silicone spray or white lithium grease, as recommended by Monroe Engineering.
 Wipe hinges during routine household cleaning to prevent dust from entering the barrel.
 Check and tighten hinge screws once a year — loose screws cause misalignment that produces friction even on well-lubricated hinges (This Old House).
 In high-traffic areas like front doors and bathroom doors, install solid brass or stainless steel hinges, which resist wear and corrosion far longer than cheap steel (Monroe Engineering).

 When should you replace a door hinge instead of lubricating it?

-Replace the hinge when it shows severe corrosion with visible pitting on the pin or inside the knuckle, when the knuckle has noticeable play or wobble even with the pin fully seated, or when screw holes in the door or frame are too stripped to hold new screws even with the toothpick repair method described by Lowe's.
+You should replace a door hinge instead of lubricating it when the hinge shows severe corrosion with visible pitting on the pin or inside the knuckle, when the knuckle has noticeable play or wobble even with the pin fully seated, or when screw holes are too stripped to hold new screws even with the toothpick repair method described by Lowe's.
 If you have lubricated the same hinge more than three times in a single year, the hinge is likely worn past the point where maintenance is effective, and a new hinge will solve the problem permanently (HGTV).
 A standard interior butt hinge costs $3 to $8 at any hardware store.

 What household items can silence a squeaky hinge?

-Petroleum jelly is the most effective item you likely already own.
+Petroleum jelly (Vaseline) is the most effective household item for silencing a squeaky hinge.
 Family Handyman recommends it because it adheres well, doesn't drip, and is non-toxic.
 Dab it onto the pin with a cotton swab before reinserting.

 Bar soap rubbed directly on the hinge pin provides temporary relief — the fats and oils in soap (typically palm and coconut oil) reduce friction for a few weeks.
 Paraffin candle wax melted onto the pin fills micro-gaps in the metal surface and resists moisture well.
 Olive oil and cooking spray technically work but attract dust as they break down and can go rancid over time, producing odor on warm days.
 For any lasting fix beyond a few weeks, a purpose-made lubricant is worth the small investment — a can of white lithium grease or silicone spray costs under $8 and covers every hinge in the house.